Quantum-for-Life/phase2/README.md

 Dependencies
 ------------

-To run a simulation, you will need:
+To run the simulation, you will need:

 - CPU supporting AVX2 instruction set extension
 - Linux x86-64 platform, with a C11/C++11 compiler toolchain